- Tommy Thompson

 On the night of the gig the joint was packed with party goers.
 One of Freddy’s good friends who was there that night was also a good friend of mine.
 His name was Jim Anderson.
 But, everyone including me knew Jim by his nickname: “Dancer.”

-(And - as a side note - “Dancer” was also the guy who had first introduced me and "The Alameda All Stars" to Gregg Allman.
-Which had resulted in our 11-year run as Gregg’s backup band in “Gregg Allman & Friends").
+(And - as a side note - “Dancer” was also the guy who had first introduced me and "The Alameda All Stars" to Gregg Allman later on in 1990.
+Which had resulted in our 10-year run as Gregg’s backup band in “Gregg Allman & Friends").

 This kinda thing happened to us more than once in newspaper ads.